 Note: just because we were welcomed in wearing resort-wear, Pikayo is exceptionally upscale and warrants tasteful, cocktail attire.

 The food.
 Something we’re always cautious of when it comes to modern restaurants is the need to incorporate “fusion”.
 Visiting San Juan we wanted solidly Puerto Rican food and Pikayo provided exactly that AND seamless fusion in the menu.
-Puerto Rican food has become a fantastic combination of tradition elements and latin flavors influenced by cooking methods and ingredients from around the world.
+Puerto Rican food has become a fantastic combination of tradition elements and Latin flavors influenced by cooking methods and ingredients from around the world.
 Pikayo reflected the island’s cuisine perfectly with the freshest locally sourced ingredients and fascinating techniques.
 Example: sous vide octopus served with delicate beads of olive oil and local microgreens.
 Amazing.

-Where to stay: Condado Plaza Hilton
+Where to Stay in San Juan, PR: the Condado Plaza Hilton

 We’ve talked before about what makes an ideal hotel for a family or just grown-up vacation, and the Condado Plaza Hilton delivered on it while visiting San Juan.
 On property we had three different pools at our disposal, a water slide, beach access on the lagoon, hot tubs, gym, restaurants, bars… Everything.